alabamahanna123/shiftleftr-ai/docs/PROPOSAL_FOR_AUTHOR.md

 **Option C: Feature merge**
 Cherry-pick specific features (graduated responses, chain analysis) into core HallBayes

----

-## Why This Matters

-Your Vectara benchmarks show flagship models exceeding 10% hallucination rates.
-Guardian agents can reduce this to under 1%, but only by catching errors after generation.

-The shift-left approach means:
-- Catching infeasible tasks before wasting compute
-- Giving users confidence bands instead of binary gates
-- Tracking reliability across complex workflows
-- Building governance dashboards for enterprise deployment

-This is the difference between "ambulance at the bottom of the cliff" and "fence at the top."

----

-## About Me

-Lee Griffiths, Director of Strategic Partnerships at Domo Europe.
-I'm working on AI agent governance dashboards and commercialising AI solutions for enterprise.
-Your EDFL paper directly addresses problems I'm seeing in production deployments where customers need more than "answer or refuse."

-Happy to discuss further or submit a PR if you're interested.

----

 ## Links

 - HallBayes repo: https://github.com/leochlon/hallbayes